raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Databases.md

 ### Attributes and Relationships

-Attributes have types and expected sices specified.
+Attributes have types and expected sizes specified.

 Also they may be:

 - **Primary Key (PK)** - used to identify an entity
-- **Foreign Key (PK)** - used to uniquely identify another entityand link two entities together
+- **Foreign Key (PK)** - used to uniquely identify another entity and link two entities together
-- **Composite Primary Key (CPK)** - a key that uses two or more attribtues to uniquely identify that entity (e.g. child entities that can be uniquely identified using other entities)
+- **Composite Primary Key (CPK)** - a key that uses two or more attributes to uniquely identify that entity (e.g. child entities that can be uniquely identified using other entities)

 ### Cardinality and Modality

 **Cardinality** refers to the maximum number of elements of an entity that are associated with the elements in another entity.
 There are the following cardinalities:

 - **One-to-One**